kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

   - Based on discussion with the commission, remove this.
 - [x] "hbSetFeaturesForUpcastFreeSpell" - removed
   - Based on discussion with the commission, remove this.
-- [ ] "defaultActionsTab"
-  - [ ] Restyle as simply the Default Character Sheet Tab and put in Character settings
-  - [ ] Add similar settings to NPC and Vehicles
-  - [ ] Upgrade tabs to be fully data-driven for this

 ## Specific setting notes